-Designed by Ted Geary as one of eight ships of her class in 1928-1930, all of which are still in service.
-CANIM was built at Lake Union Drydock, Seattle, WA in 1930 for Col. C. B. Blethen as a private yacht.
+Designed by Ted Geary as one of four ships of her class in 1928-1930, all of which are still in service.
+CANIM was built at Lake Union Drydock, Seattle, WA in 1930 for Col. C. B. Blethen, publisher of the Seattle Times, as a private yacht.

 Length: 96'4" Draft: 7'6"